 PACRA Maintains Entity Ratings of Pakistan Kuwait Investment Company (Pvt.)
 Limited

 The ratings are dependent on the management's ability to sustain its financial profile while managing the associated risks.
-Management’s efforts to diversify its operations, finding a new niche for growth, while sustaining its profitability would remain critical.
+Management’s efforts to diversify its operations, and find a new niche for growth, while sustaining its profitability would remain critical.

 Pakistan Kuwait Investment Company (Private) Limited was established in March 1979 as a joint venture between the Governments of Pakistan and Kuwait.
-It is equally owned by Government of Pakistan through the State Bank of Pakistan (SBP) and Government of Kuwait through Kuwait Investment Authority (KIA), representing their respective governments.
-The governments of Kuwait and Pakistan have been rated “Aa2 (Stable)” and “B3 (Negative)” respectively, by Moody’s in 2018.
-The overall control of the company vests with six-member board of directors including the CEO and five non-executive directors having equal representation from both governments.
+It is equally owned by the Government of Pakistan through the State Bank of Pakistan (SBP) and the Government of Kuwait through the Kuwait Investment Authority (KIA), representing their respective governments.
+The governments of Kuwait and Pakistan have been rated “A1 (Stable)” and “B3 (negative)” respectively, by Moody’s in 2022.
+The overall control of the company vests in the six-member board of directors including the CEO and five non-executive directors having equal representation from both governments.
 Mr. Mubashar Maqbool, Pak Kuwait’s MD, has diversified experience in Development, Commercial and Investment Banking and is associated with the company since March 2019.
-He has past track record in Corporate Banking, Corporate Finance, Project Financing, Commercial Banking, SME Banking as well as General Management.
-He is assisted by capable team.